This article aims to offer practical information for international people working in France.

 - Since January 2018 employers are obliged to offer health insurance (mutuelle) to their employees.
 When you change jobs, if you want to keep the same mutuelle you can take it with you in most cases (portabilité mutuelle).
 If you are married/or similar and covered by your partners health insurance, you are not obliged to accept the health insurance from your employer.
 Some employers pay a part of your mutuelle, generally 50-60%, some even pay 100%.
 If affiliated to the French social security system, you pay at the doctors, about 70% of the cost will be reimbursed to you, the mutuelle covers the remaining amount.
 You can chose your own doctor and go direct to specialists.
 If you have certain illnesses (example, cancer, …) all medical expenses relating to it are free, regardless of whether you have insurance or not see Prise en charge d’une affection longue durée.
 Since 1 January 2016 there is PUMA (la protection universelle maladie), open to anyone who lives/works in France regularly.

 - Since Jan.
 2017 French employees have the right to disconnect from their mobiles/computers outside working hours droit à la déconnexion.

-- Since January 2018 employees are able to telework (Le teletravail – Fiche Technique) by right.
-An employer who objects, must justify his refusal.
+- Since January 2018 employees are able to telework by right.
+See our Remote Working article

 - If you do not have an EU passport allowing you to work in France/EU, you can apply for the EU Blue Card which is a work and residence permit for non-EU/EEA nationals!
 For this you must have a written offer of employment in France or the EU (excluding Ireland & Denmark who are not part of the scheme) for a minimum of 6 months, the minimum salary is the average of what a professional in that role would earn, you must also have a Masters degree or equivalent level and have at least 5 years professional experience.